 “Once upon a time, the English population was decimated by the plague.
 The King was so concerned about the shrinking number of his subjects that he ordered his people to reproduce.
 His proclamation, ‘Fornicate Under Command of the King,’ was the source of our favorite swearword.

-Unfortunately this story isn't true, nor is pretty much any etymology of a swearword that involves an acronym.
-Fuck isn't an Anglo-Saxon word either.
-The f-word is of Germanic origin, related to Dutch, German, and Swedish words for 'to strike' and 'to move back and forth.'
+Unfortunately, this story isn’t true, nor is it pretty much any etymology of a swearword that involves an acronym.
+Fuck isn’t an Anglo-Saxon word either.
+The f-word is of Germanic origin, related to Dutch, German, and Swedish words for ‘to strike’ and ‘to move back and forth.’
 It first appears in the 16th century, in a manuscript of the Latin orator Cicero.

 In 1598, John Florio published an Italian-English dictionary intended to teach people these languages as they were really spoken.
 Florio’s dictionary is thus full of fucks.

 But while the f-word was common in the period, it was not a swearword.
 It was simply a direct and increasingly impolite word for sexual intercourse.
 Only in the early to mid-19th century did it begin to be used non-literally, as most swearwords are, to insult and offend others, to relieve pain, and to express extremes of emotion, negative and positive.
 In other words, it took roughly three hundred years to make the transition from ‘he fucked her’ to ‘that’s fucking awesome!’ ”

 The above is lifted from an article by Melissa Mohr titled “A F*cking Short History of the F-Word” for HuffingtonPost (May 29, 2013).
 Her article is more than 800 words in length, while my abridgment above is just over 220 words, so there is lots more of Mohr to read, so click on over to HuffPost and read the rest.
 Mohr is also the author of Holy Sh*t – A Brief History of Swearing.